mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 ```
 </a>

-In a real-world scenario, you would probably use crates like [`num`](https://github.com/rust-num/num) for numerical mathematics:
+In a real-world scenario, you would probably use a third-party package (crate) like [`num`](https://github.com/rust-num/num) for numerical mathematics:

 <a class="example" href="https://play.rust-lang.org/?gist=e4bbbf60b7b1cbbedfb363672731bf53&version=stable">
 <div class="rust icon"></div>